sjsu-library/unionist/_template/obj90.md

 article.type:
 volume: '1'
 issue: '6'
-transcription: The latter part of a wise man’s life is taken up in curing the follies,prejudices and false opinions he had contracted in the former.
+transcription: The latter part of a wise man’s life is taken up in curing the follies,<br>prejudices and false opinions he had contracted in the former.
 Scholarly Notes:
 Commentary: